Seasonal — Summer

 Book tasting appointments in advance, especially for weekends.
 Consider starting your wine tour in the morning when crowds are smaller and temperatures are cooler.

-Read our complete Cowichan Valley Wine Tour Guide
+Read our complete Cowichan Valley wine tour guide.

 June